Sage-Bionetworks/DCA-Data-Ingress-Docs/faq.md

 Q: When can we expect a public release of data?

-A:  Late fall/early winter 2020, depending on data availability.
+A:  Late spring/early summer 2021, depending on data availability.